pierorolando1/pierorolando1/README.md

 *   🌍  I'm based in World
 *   🖥️  See my portfolio at [here](http://github.com/pierorolando1)
 *   ✉️  You can contact me at [rolandopiero63@gmail.com](mailto:rolandopiero63@gmail.com)
-*   🧠  I'm learning Pythorch and Azure
+*   🧠  I'm learning Elixir, Pythorch and Azure

 ### Skills
 <p align="left">